jarviscanada/jarvis_data_eng_BikervensBernard/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BikervensBernard/tree/master/core_java)]:

   - Twitter App: Developed a Java app which can post|show|delete Twitter post via Twitter REST API
-  - JDBC App: Developed a Java tool with JDBC to get data into and out of an application (using any relational database)
+  - JDBC App: Developed a Java tool with JDBC to get data in and out of an application (using any relational database)
   - Grep App: Developed a simple grep app in Java.
 The app searches for a text pattern recursively in a given directory, and output matched lines to a file

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BikervensBernard/tree/master/springboot)]: Developed a trading system with the microservice architecture and Springboot framework.
 Since this is a PoC (proof of concept), I did not need to deal with the real banking or exchange systems.
 This PoC project focuses on features (e.g. functionalities, and feasibilities) rather than performance and security.
 The trading platform is a REST API consumed by the front-end applications.
 The application allows users to manage client profiles and accounts, monitor portfolio performance, and trade securities.
 The Springboot app fetches data from IEX Cloud which offers free market data (e.g. stock price) via its REST API.